screwdriver-cd/guide/docs/architecture/execution-engines.md

-## Execution Engines(?)
+## Execution Engines

-A workload management system for the scheduling and running of jobs.
+Execution engine: A workload management system for the scheduling and running of jobs.

 The typical enterprise requires support for multiple operating systems.
 A core tenet of the project is to leverage both open source projects and commercial cloud products and their capabilities where we can.
 TODO: Tie back to targeted use cases and typical enterprise

+### Supported environments

+Tier 1:

-Tier 1 supported environment is Linux and a typical use case of web serving and associated backend systems.
+- Linux and a typical use case of web serving and associated backend systems.
+For the Open Source release we are evaluating a number of options as explained below.

+Tier 2:
-Tier 2 supported environment is Mac OSX for iOS and desktop clients.
-We may also support Windows in the future.

-For tier 2 supported environments, we use Jenkins as our execution engine to handle scheduling across Mac OSX slaves.
+- Mac OSX for iOS and desktop clients.
+Windows may be supported in the future.
+Jenkins will be a supported execution engine to handle scheduling across Mac OSX slaves.
 Jenkins support across many OSes is useful here.

-For tier 1, we are evaluating multiple options for open source release.
+Why not Jenkins everywhere?
 While Jenkins serves us well in other areas, it has issues scaling and limits overall performance with its architecture.
-In addition, managing a Jenkins cluster and the slaves has high operational overhead.
+In addition, managing a Jenkins cluster has high operational overhead.
+A downside to not using Jenkins is not having access to the existing plugin ecosystem.

 ### Selection Criteria

-- Available outside of Yahoo
+- Availability outside of Yahoo
 - Ease of setup
 - Community momentum (leverage industry innovation and future proof our solution)
 - Capabilities (semi-persistent storage, scheduler options, etc)
 - Run on-premise or in cloud (AWS or GCP)
 - Operability

 ### Candidates